ManCal70/AzureLabs/vsrx_2_nva_active_active_with_public_load_balancer/README.md

 <kbd>![alt text](https://github.com/ManCalAzure/AzureLabs/blob/master/vsrx_2_nva_active_active_with_public_load_balancer/apache.png)</kbd>

-At this point, you have an Azure Standar public load balancer.
-This load balancer will forward traffic to two firewall (vSRX) network virtual appliances (NVAs).
+At this point, you have an Azure Standard SKU public load balancer.
+This load balancer will forward traffic to two firewalls (vSRXs) network virtual appliances (NVAs).

 <b>The next lab builds upon this one, we will add an internal load balancer on the 'TRUST' side of the firewalls.
 You can find this next lab</b><a href="https://github.com/ManCalAzure/AzureLabs/tree/master/vsrx_active_active_sandwich_between_public_internal_load_balancer/README.md">here</a>.<br /></p>